shelljane/lithobench/README.md

 The *train_loader* and *val_loader* are PyTorch DataLoaders.
 For lithography simulation, the data loader outputs a batch of optimized masks, aerial images, and resist images.
 For mask optimization, the data loader outputs a batch of target images and reference optimized masks.
+It is okay to leave the *pretrain* function empty.

 For the evaluation of the results, users can use the interface:
 ```